Ivory Coast: Cuisine

 Traditional cuisine is very similar to that of neighbouring countries in West Africa in its reliance on grains and tubers.
 Cassava and plantains are significant parts of Ivorian cuisine.
 A type of corn paste called aitiu is used to prepare corn balls, and peanuts are widely used in many dishes.
 Attiéké is a popular side dish made with grated cassava, a vegetable-based couscous.
 Common street food is alloco, plantain fried in palm oil, spiced with steamed onions and chili, and eaten along with grilled fish or boiled eggs.
 Chicken is commonly consumed and has a unique flavor because of its lean, low-fat mass in this region.
 Seafood includes tuna, sardines, shrimp, and bonito, which is similar to tuna.
 Mafé is a common dish consisting of meat in peanut sauce.

 Slow-simmered stews with various ingredients are another common food staple.
-Kedjenou is a dish consisting of chicken and vegetables slow-cooked in a sealed pot with little or no added liquid, which concentrates the flavors of the chicken and vegetables and tenderizes the chicken.
+Kedjenou is a dish consisting of chicken and vegetables slow-cooked in a sealed pot with little or no added liquid, which concentrates the flavors of the chicken and vegetables and tenderises the chicken.
 It is usually cooked in a pottery jar called a canary, over a slow fire, or cooked in an oven.
 Bangui is a local palm wine.

 Ivorians have a particular kind of small, open-air restaurant called a maquis, which is unique to the region.
-A maquis normally features braised chicken, and fish covered in onions and tomatoes served with attiéké or kedjenou.
+A maquis normally features braised chicken, and fish covered in onions and tomatoes served with acheke or kedjenou.